Some links on this page are affiliate links. See full disclosure in the page footer.

 By aligning metrics to the chain, you avoid the trap of optimizing one area while another suffers.
 For example, cutting service costs might lift short-term margins but damage long-term loyalty if it reduces employee capacity.
 Balanced tracking keeps growth sustainable.

-Brands That Win by Using the Service Profit Chain
+Brands That Reflect Service Profit Chain Principles

 Southwest Airlines: Culture-Driven Performance